iMattPro/abbc3/README.md

-# Advanced BBCode Box for phpBB 3.1
+# Advanced BBCode Box 3.1

-ABBC3 replaces phpBB3's BBCode buttons with icons in a beautiful and customizable toolbar.
-ABBC3 also adds many new and useful custom BBCodes giving users more ways to customize their posts, including BBvideo (auto-embed videos from dozens of media sites using just the url).
-Custom BBCodes can be arranged and sorted in any order and can be assigned to specific group-use only.
+Replace phpBB3's BBCode buttons with icons in an attractive and customizable toolbar.
+This extension also adds many new and useful custom BBCodes giving users more ways to customize their posts, including BBvideo (embed videos from dozens of media sites).
+Custom BBCodes can be arranged and sorted in any order and assigned to specific usergroups (such as Moderators and Admins only).

 ABBC3 was a popular MOD for phpBB 3.0.
-Due to the changes in the new Extensions system for phpBB 3.1, ABBC3 will be significantly changed.
+Due to the changes in the new Extensions system for phpBB 3.1, ABBC3.1 will be significantly changed.
 It can not simply be ported over from 3.0 to 3.1.
-ABBC3 will be re-focused on providing a professional looking BBCode toolbar along with a suite of useful custom BBCodes.
 The following is a list of what is changing.

 ## Surviving Features:
 * Customizable icon-based BBCode toolbar